jthuraisamy/Cypherflow/README.md

 An execution engine that incorporates dataflow concepts using the Cypher Query Language.

-Execution results are cached in a property graph for future subgraph querying.
-Should no results return for a given subgraph, the subgraph itself serves as a declarative expression to reify it through tasking in a dataflow-like manner.
+Execution results are cached in a property graph for future querying.
+Should no results return for a given subgraph, an appropriately formed one will serve as a declarative expression for reification through tasking in a dataflow-like manner.

 ## Usage